 Truro has the best beaches on Cape Cod – seven on the Bay, and five on the Atlantic Ocean, all accessible with one Town beach permit, and all within 10-15 minutes of the house.
 Wind, sun and waves on one side; more sedate, relaxing, sunny experiences on the other side.
 See seals and (depending on season) whales on the ocean, and explore the unique, fascinating environment of the Pamet River estuary only half a mile from Fisher Beach, on the Bay side.
 And there’s also the extensive marshlands of the Pamet estuary, almost all of which are accessible by walking trails – and all within walking distance of the house.

-It’s a pleasant half-mile walk to Fisher Beach on the Bay side; you can cut down through our property to Stevens Way (turn right only at the end of the path), or go around on the hard road.
+It’s a pleasant half-mile walk to Fisher Beach on the Bay side; you can cut down through our property to Stevens Way (turn right only at the end of the path; it’s a private road, so turning left is trespassing), or go around on the hard road.
 From Fisher Beach, it’s about another half mile north, on the beach, to the mouth of the Pamet River estuary (look for the stone jetties), which is an entirely different marine environment.
 We especially like snorkeling around the extensive jetties, and riding the current on anything that floats when the tide changes.
 You may run into someone clamming or oystering at low tide, and collecting the little hermit crabs at low tide is also a favored pastime.
 The Pamet estuary is a wonderful spot to explore at low tide, and a great place to use our kayak (although kayaking in the Pamet should be done at mid- and high tide).

 You will need a Town of Truro Beach Sticker (but only in the summer)to park at any of the town beaches on the Bay side or the ocean side (including Fisher Beach).
 You do not need a beach sticker or any other official permission to walk to the beach, or to be dropped off in the parking lot.
 Vehicle stickers for Town beach parking areas may be purchased per day, per week, or you may purchase a season pass.
 Details here or call (508) 487-6983, or see the brochure (also in the back of the print version of this manual).
 Here’s the process as soon as you get here: